Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Define extension data

-• It must have a public, parameter-less constructor.
+• Public, parameter-less constructor.

-• It must not contain self-references or referential loops.
+• No self-references or referential loops.

 Composite criteria